Neko-Box-Coder/ModC/mkdocs/docs/Spec.md

 ```

 If the variable gets assigned to something else before its scope ends, the binded defer function
-will be additionally called before each assignment.
+will be called additionally before each assignment,.
 ```modc
 {
     defer(FreeNode) *Node nodePtr = CreateNode();